 Every senior will prepare a 70-90 page thesis under the supervision of a faculty adviser.

 At the end of senior year, students will take an oral examination concerning their senior independent work, focus of study, and work in the department generally.

 The Department of Religion welcomes study abroad for departmental majors in their junior year.
 Because REL 399 is required and is crucial for the junior paper research, and offered only during the fall semester, study abroad during the fall term of the junior year is discouraged.
 However, those juniors who have compelling reasons to study abroad in their fall semester should meet with the director of undergraduate studies about their plans, including plans for satisfying REL 399 and the preparation of their junior paper proposal.
 Juniors who study abroad in the spring term will write the required spring junior paper under the supervision of a religion department faculty member.
 Students are expected to have junior year independent work completed before the start of the senior year.
 Students must consult with the DUS before leaving for their study abroad program.

 Those students considering graduate work in religion are strongly advised to develop a reading knowledge of languages most appropriate to their focus of study, for example, Hebrew, Greek, Latin, Arabic, Chinese, Japanese, German, and French.

 Religion and Special Programs.
-Students who wish to combine the study of religion with work in programs should consult the departmental representative.
+Students who wish to combine the study of religion with work in programs should consult the director of undergraduate studies.
 In recent years, religion majors have received certificates in African American studies, African studies, American studies, dance, East Asian studies, European cultural studies, Hellenic studies, Judaic studies, Near Eastern studies, theater, visual arts, and gender and sexuality studies.